tmobile/magentaA11y/_demos/heading.md

 Screenreaders can gather all headings into a single list to choose from.

-## Headings should be in logical order
+## Headings must be in logical order

-Starting with a singular unique `<h1>`, the outline of the page should be apparent from just the headings.
+Starting with a singular unique `<h1>`, the outline of the page must be apparent from just the headings.

 Use `<h2>` as a heading for major sections.